mshayduk/RepData_PeerAssessment1/PA1_template.md

 ## [6] "2012-11-10" "2012-11-14" "2012-11-30"
 ```

 For this data imputing 'steps' values for missing days is pretty speculative.
-Interpolating the daily activity pattern from the closest days with data can be somewhat useful.
-There is no clear pattern in the total number of steps per day plotted versus date:
+Interpolating the **daily activity pattern** from the closest days with data can be somewhat useful.
+There is no clear pattern in the **number of steps per day** plotted versus **date**:

 ```r
     qplot(date, V1, data = ActivityData[, sum(steps), by = date], geom = "line",